helidon-io/helidon/docs/se/jsonrpc/server.md

 ```

 > [!NOTE]
 > Custom types used during serialization and deserialization must be annotated with `@Json.Entity` and compiled with the Helidon JSON annotation processor.
-See [Enabling Code Generation][enabling-code-generation] for the Maven annotation processor setup.
+See [Enabling Code Generation][enabling-code-ge] for the Maven annotation processor setup.

 ## Configuration